NicoJuicy/LearnML/getting_started.md

 Busting out some deep learning model and spending hundreds on AWS fees to get only a slight accuracy bump is not worth it.

-These two models have been studied for decades and are some of the most well-understood models in machine learning.
+These two models have been studied for decades and are some of the most well-understood models in ML.

 They are easily interpretable.
 Both models are linear, so their inputs translate to their output in a way that you could calculate by hand.

-### Save yourself some headache.
+### Save yourself some headache

 Even if you are an experienced data scientist, you should still know the performance of these models on your problem since they are so effortless to implement and test.